PHJArea217/nginx-clock/online-demo.md

 Originally, I was considering the use of nginx on a VPS such as DigitalOcean, but it was a bit too expensive for such a simple app \(one HTTP request that simply returns the time).
-We use the Always Free limits.
+We use the Always Free limits; I have not even used even one cent of my free trial credit.

 ## How accurate is the backend clock?